singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 discovery can be automated in principle, but in practice it often requires the input of an advanced user.
-This has confirmed what we already suspected, the AI-DSL should be designed to serve two classes of users, regular and power user.
+This has confirmed what we already suspected, the AI-DSL should be designed to serve two classes of users, regular and power users.
 Whether the interfaces for one or the other should be fundamentally different, or may simply be obtained by masking power-user functionalities from the regular user remains to be determined.